manhhv87/yolov5/README.md

 3. 🤗High accuracy: The average error angle of the detection lines is 1.88◦, which can meet the accuracy requirements of field navigation.

 # Installation

-We provide installation instructions for ImageNet classification experiments here.

 ## Dependency Setup

 Create docker [Pytorch](https://pytorch.org/)>=1.8.0, [torchvision](https://pytorch.org/vision/stable/index.html)>=0.9.0.
 For example: